-Given the above (1, 2, 3) one may suggest that since the PU of the lower half of the external-rectangle is based on a very low processing of AUC, the lower PU seems smaller than the PU of upper half of the external-rectangle.
-(See Figure 1.)
-Consequently, a tendency is created to compensate for the lower PU, which apparently appears to be small in size, by moving upward the bisection line (top-line of the internal-rectangle) and by that creating the Midline-Rectangle illusion.
-(A similar explanation can be proposed when the task is to bisect the external-rectangle by the bottom-line of the internal-rectangle.)
-Given this, one may predict that that if AUC = 0, then the present illusion will disappear.
-The AC becomes a full gray internal-rectangle that covers the external-rectangle from its left side to its right side.
-In this case it will be easy to bisect correctly the external-rectangle by the side of the full gray internal-rectangle (see Figure 1 right as an example.
+Given the above (points 1, 2, and 3) one may suggest that since the PU of the lower half of the external rectangle involves a very low level of processing with regard to AUC, the lower PU seems smaller than the PU of the upper half of the external rectangle (see Figure 1).
+Consequently, this creates a tendency in the observer to compensate for the lower PU, which makes the AUC look smaller, by moving the bisection line (top line of the internal rectangle) up too far, thereby creating the rectangle-midline illusion.
+(A similar explanation can be proposed when the task is to bisect the external rectangle using the bottom line of the internal rectangle.)
+Therefore, one may predict that if AUC = 0, then the illusion will disappear.
+When AUC = 0 AC becomes a block of gray that spans the entire width of the external rectangle.
+In this case, it should be easy to correctly bisect the external rectangle using the top side of the expanded gray internal rectangle (see Figure 1.C).
 Experiment 2a tests this prediction empirically).

-The proposed unifying mechanism has some points of similarity to the process of assimilation that has been suggested for explaining geometrical illusions such as Müller-Lyer, Ebbinghause and Delboeuf.
-It has been suggested that assimilation involves some sort of an averaging computation (e.g., Coren & Girgus, 1978; Girgus & Coren, 1982; Goto et all, 2007: Pressey, 2014: Pressey & Pressey, 1992).
-The idea of the proposed mechanism is also consistent with certain perceptual processes, which are based on summation and averaging in order to handle efficiently the enormous complexity of the visual stimulation (e.g., Alvarez, 2011; Beak & Chong, 2020; Cobett, Venuti & Melcher, 2016).
+There are some points of similarity between the unifying mechanism we have proposed to account for the rectangle-midline illusion and the process of assimilation that has been suggested to explain the Müller-Lyer, Ebbinghause, and Delboeuf illusions.
+According to previous research, assimilation involves some sort of computational averaging (e.g., Coren & Girgus, 1978; Girgus & Coren, 1982; Goto et al., 2007; Pressey, 2014; Pressey & Pressey, 1992).
+The idea behind the proposed mechanism is also consistent with certain conceptions of perceptual processes, which are based on summation and averaging in order to efficiently handle the enormous complexity of the visual stimulation to which we are exposed (e.g., Alvarez, 2011; Beak & Chong, 2020; Cobett et al., 2016).

-The TCP model establishes the theoretical basis for three experiments.
+The TCP model established the theoretical basis for three experiments.
 Experiment 1 tested two important predictions.
-First Prediction: the task to bisect the external-rectangle with the top-line of the internal-rectangle creates deviations from the actual midline of the external-rectangle that are above the actual midline, because the PU below that line seems small in size.
-However, when the task is to bisect the external-rectangle with the bottom-line of the internal-rectangle, the prediction is reversed: the deviations from the actual midline-line of the external-rectangle is below that line.
+First Prediction: the task to bisect the external rectangle with the top line of the internal rectangle will create deviations from the actual midline of the external rectangle so that the perceived midline is located above the actual midline, because the PU below that line seems small in size.
+However, when the task is to bisect the external rectangle with the bottom line of the internal rectangle, the prediction will be reversed: deviations from the actual midline of the external rectangle will fall below it.

-Second Prediction: the magnitude of the Midline-Rectangle illusion will increase or decrease (depending on top- or bottom-line instructions) as a function of the size of the internal-rectangle.
-The greater the size of the internal-rectangle, the greater is the distraction of attention from AUC and the interference in approaching the midline of the external-rectangle.
+Second Prediction: the magnitude of the rectangle-midline illusion will increase or decrease (depending on top- or bottom-line instructions) as a function of the size of the internal rectangle.
+The larger the internal rectangle, the less attention is captured by AUC and this means less interference in the task of approaching the true midline of the external rectangle.